Retail Stocks Slide in Wake of Amazon's Deal for Whole Foods

 ADVERTISEMENT

-Technology stocks also ticked lower, extending losses for a sector that has been under pressure over the past week.
+Technology stocks also slipped, extending losses for a sector that has been under pressure lately.

-Tech remains the best performing S&P 500 sector in the index in 2017, up 17% year-to-date.
-But the last week has been rough for the group.
-Since June 8, the sector tumbled about 3.9%.
-On Friday, the sector slipped 0.2%, on track for its third consecutive session of declines.
+Tech remains the best-performing S&P 500 sector in the index in 2017, up 17% year-to-date.
+But some recent sessions have been rough for the group.

+Since June 8, declines in stocks including Apple and Google parent Alphabet have dragged the sector down nearly 4% as investors pulled back from one of the most profitable trades of the year so far.
+The sector notched its third consecutive session of declines Friday.

 "Tech has done exceptionally well this year," said Yogi Dewan, chief executive at Hassium Asset Management, pointing to signs of solid revenue growth in the sector.
-"But at these valuations, we're not putting new money into it," he said.
+"But at these valuations, we're not putting new money into it," Mr. Dewan said.

-Some of the biggest tech names have posted sharper declines.
-Since June 8, Apple's stock has tumbled 7.4%, while Google parent Alphabet is 5% lower.
+Despite a wobble in some of this year's best-performing stocks, both U.S. and global equities posted their biggest weekly inflows this year in the week ended June 14, according to EPFR Global data.

 Write to Riva Gold at riva.gold@wsj.com